brodieaustin/poisoned-well-novel/poisoned-well.md

 After three days in the cave, the woman was able to stand and move around with help from Manan.
 She taught Manan how to care for the beast, who they let forage in the woods around the cave and generally fend for itself.
 "The wild comes back when it needs to," the woman explained.
 At night the beast came back to the cave, often speckled white from the snow fall.
 It shook itself then took station near them and the fire.

 The wagon provided a seemingly endless supply of resources and provision.
 The woman had stocked it well, as if she had anticipated their adventure.
 But Manan reminded herself of how far and wide this woman probably trekked before returning to wherever the Water Women went.
 No one knew for sure where they came from and where they drew their water.
 Maybe it was one place; maybe it was many places.
-Manan didn't dare ask, at this point.
+Manan did not dare ask, at this point.

 They also found more provisions in the cave.
 Someone had hidden food and medical supplies and a small store of weapons as well.
 "Take only what we need for now," the woman instructed.
 What they *needed* obviously included a short sword that the woman brandished and a spear that she handed to Manan.
 "Good against riders and strong men," she explained.